 Statutes of Limitations

-A statute of limitation bars a claim if it is not judicially pursued within a set period of time.
-In Louisiana, statute of limitations is known as liberative prescription.
+A statute of limitations bars a claim if it is not judicially pursued within a set period of time.
+In Louisiana, the statute of limitations is known as liberative prescription.
 Liberative prescription is defined as “mode of barring of actions as a result of inaction for a period of time”.
 Generally, Louisiana has a one-year prescriptive period for tort claims.
-However, some torts, have a longer time period.
+However, some torts have a longer time period.